raheekhandigitalai/WDIOStarterProject-Modified/README.md

   setting maxInstances to 3 will spawn maximum of 3 test for every capability defined under capabilities in **Andriod.conf.js:**, for more information about capabilities see below **WDIO Capabilities**.

-- npm-run-all package is added as developmnet dependency, it used to run iOS and Android tests in parallel.
+- npm-run-all package is added as developmnet dependency, it used to run iOS and android tests in parallel.

 ## WebDriverIo Capabilities